FontoXML/fontoxpath/CONTRIBUTING.md

 build.

-Running the XML Query Test suite (QT3) requires a recent version of the QT3 test set to be installed at `./test/assets/QT3TS`.
-The QT3 test set is mirrored [here](https://github.com/LeoWoerteler/QT3TS/).
+Running the XML Query Test suite (QT3) requires a recent version of the QT3 test set to be installed at `./test/assets/qt3tests`.
+It is a submodule that should be cloned.
 Running the tests for XQuery Update Facility requires a recent version of the XQUTS test set to be installed at `./test/assets/XQUTS`.
 There exists a mirror [here](https://github.com/LeoWoerteler/XQUTS).

 FontoXPath uses XQueryX as a parser format, this can be tested using